rixiobarrios/project-4/README.md

 ## GitHub Issues

-You get 2 tokens to ask questions to any instructor this week.
+If you are working individually, you get 2 tokens to ask questions whereas each group gets 4 tokens in total per group to ask questions this week during office hours (check the course schedule).
 Use them strategically -- only when you really, really need help.
-After this week

 ## Potential Project Ideas